The Greenhouse Effect

 Polar regions, on the other hand, contribute little to the total Global Greenhouse effect so variations in cloud cover over polar regios have relatively little impact.

-Summary – Real Skies Greenhouse Effect
+Summarising the Real Skies Greenhouse Effect

-Of the two thirds of the sky that is cloudy there is a mixture of 'Clear Skies', thin cloud effects and some thick cloud effects.
-The 'Clear Skies' element added to the one third of the sky that is cloudless at any moment indicate the 'Clear Skies' situation is applicable for up to about 50% of the time.
+Of the two thirds of the sky that is cloudy there is a mixture of near 'Clear Skies', thin cloud effects and some thick cloud effects.
+The near 'Clear Skies' element added to the one third of the sky that is cloudless at any moment indicate the 'Clear Skies' situation is applicable for up to about 50% of the time.

 Any modeller attempting to incorporate the effect of clouds is faced with an impossible task.
 Some modellers choose to ignore the effect of clouds; some treat the effect as a constant while some assume simplifying assumptions to make a stab at incorporate cloud effects.